jinjun78/image_alignment/analysis_attempts/colour_brightened.md

 |  Target Image   | 14565.674924286894 |   0.7530770666338003    |

 ## Conclusion
 In conclusion, alignments launched by ORB method performed better than those by SIFT method.
-For the quality testing metrics, result with 30% good matches has a smaller Euclidean distance and a higher correlation coefficient than other ORB alignments.
+For the quality testing metrics, result from 30% good matches has a smaller Euclidean distance and a higher correlation coefficient than other ORB alignments.
+Therefore, **method 7** is the best method in this attempt.